 Introversion and shyness are not necessarily the same thing.
 Introverts tend to find social situations draining instead of stimulating.
 Introverts may or may not be shy—the same as extroverts.

 If you are an introverted person, there are many jobs that could be a great fit, allowing you to work primarily by yourself—or at least not in environments that require constant social interaction.

 Top 10 Best Jobs for Introverts

-Second, think about how many new people you will have to interact with in the job.
-Many introverts find meeting new people to be particularly wearying.
+Second, think about how many new people you will have to interact with on the job.
+Many introverts find meeting new people to be particularly tiring.
 If you have to interact with new clients on a regular basis, it might not be the job for you.
 Instead, look for jobs where you will generally be surrounded by the same people every day.

-Archivists appraise, catalogue, and preserve permanent records and other valuable works.
+Archivists appraise, catalog, and preserve permanent records and other valuable works.
 They might work in a library, a museum, or even within a corporation’s archives.
 Most archivists need a master’s degree in archival science, history, library science, or a related field.
 Because archivists spend so much time either with physical archives or on the computer, they do not need to worry about interacting with too many people.
-The average annual salary for an archivist is $50,500.

 4. Court Reporter

 Court reporters create word-for-word transcriptions of legal proceedings.
 They also sometimes playback or read back a portion of the proceedings if a judge requests it.
 While this job requires being surrounded by people in the courtroom, the court reporter rarely has to interact with those people – they just need to be a good listener.
 Many court reporters have a certificate in court reporting from a community or technical college, and they receive on-the-job training.